jagenjo/litescene.js/guides/resources.md

 And you can create your own resource classes in case you have developed your own components that require them.

+## Common properties

+There is a list of properties that are added automatically to every resource uppon use:

+* filename: the local filename
+* fullpath: the filename including folder
+* remotepath: if the resource was loaded from the server, its path in the server
+* \_modified: if the resource has been modified from the server version

+## Common methods

+Some resource require to have some common methods to help the editor load/store them:

+* ```toData```: to serialize to any sort of data
+* ```fromData```: to deserialize from any sort of data

+Alternative you can define the method configure and serialize if you use JSON objects:

+* ```serialize```: convert to JSON object
+* ```configure```: reads state from JSON object

+There are some special resources (like Mesh,Texture and Prefab/Pack) that do not use this methods as they already have special parsers to deal with this.

 ## Fullpath ##

 Every single resource should have a string to identify it in the system, this string is usually the filename or the url to fetch the file.